-Selected males and females who were assigned to the examination were invited by mail to an explanatory meeting that was held (Fig. 2, 3).
+Selected males and females who were assigned to the examination were invited by mail to an explanatory meeting that was held (Fig. 5).
 At the explanatory meeting, procedures for each examination and the importance of continuation to follow up were fully explained.
 Participants were limited to those who accept examination procedures and sign their names on a written form (informed consent).

 The Department of Epidemiology of the NILS was taking the initiative for all examinations and investigations.
-The participants are examined from 8:30 am to 5 pm at a special examination center within a facility at the Chubu National Hospital located next door to the NILS (Fig. 4).
-To examine 2,400 men and women in two years, that is, 1,200 males and females per year, six or seven participants are to be examined each day, four days a week from Tuesday to Friday, 200 days (50 weeks) a year.
+The participants were examined from 8:30 am to 5 pm at a special examination center within a facility at the Chubu National Hospital located next door to the NILS.
+To examine 2,400 males and females in two years, that is, 1,200 males and females per year, six or seven participants were to be examined each day, four days a week from Tuesday to Friday, 200 days (50 weeks) a year.
 Taking advantage of the fact that all participants can be examined at a center, detailed examinations including not only medical evaluations, but also examinations of exercise physiology, body composition, nutrition, and psychology can be done.
 Each examination was to be extensive and most up-to-date, aiming at keeping the internationally highest level.
 The follow up period is to be up to 30 years, but we hope to get initial significant longitudinal results within 5 to 10 years.
-The first wave examination was finished by April 2000, and 2267 male and female participants had completed their examinations.
-The second wave examination was started.
+The first wave examinations was finished by April 2000, and 2,267 male and female participants had completed their examinations.
+The second wave examination started soon after the first wave and finished in May 2002.
+At the present time the third examination is carried on.